Jaume Rocamora

 (1946, Tortosa, Catalunya)

-Rocamora’s work, of absolute geometric abstraction, is based on symmetry and the materiality of the media used.
-The title considers the work the result of a conversation between the qualities of the artist’s handmade paper, the characteristics of the charcoal he works with, and the handiwork itself.
-The geometry places the viewer before a topography defined by the media.
-The white delimits the space and makes it possible to organize the whole, while the warmth of the materials awakens a tactile desire that draws the viewer closer to the work.
+Rocamora’s work, of absolute geometric abstraction, is based on the symmetry and materiality of the media used.
+The title considers the work as the result of a conversation between the qualities of the paper handmade by the artist, the characteristics of the charcoal with which he works and the manual work itself.
+The geometry places the viewer in front of a topography defined by the media.
+The white delimits the space and makes it possible to organize the whole, while the warmth of the materials awakens a tactile desire that leads the viewer to approach the work.
+The author makes his drawings with traditional and craft techniques, considering learning as the tool that permanently expands what is possible in the world of creative contribution.
+The presentation of his plastic grammar took place in 1978, at the Ateneu Barcelonès in the exhibition Els Cartrons i Rocamora , where he first proposed a geometric painting that he has not abandoned to this day.
+His technique is fundamentally based on the use of cardboard, which he works by cutting, gluing and forming structures of different reliefs, with a predominance of the broken line and plane, within constructivist parameters.
+In this sense, the first series stand out ( Matèries primes , 1978; Sistemes compositivs , 1987; Encaix concloent , 1993).